 When it comes time to repay your student loans after college or grad school, you will find there are many repayment plans to choose from—and most are quite complicated to understand.
 One hot button phrase that is frequently used in the media is student loan forgiveness.
 In this definitive guide, we’ll sort out the facts on forgiveness plans, and help you assess whether student loan forgiveness might be an option worth pursuing.

 In a nutshell, student loan forgiveness is when the government frees you from your remaining federal student loan debt after you make a specific number of qualifying, on-time payments while enrolled in certain payment plans and/or programs.
+Private student loans aren't eligible.
 It can take anywhere from 10 to 25 years for this to happen, and in some cases, the amount that is forgiven is taxed, which is important to plan ahead for.

 These programs are littered with red tape and tricky qualifications.
 For example, if you don’t recertify your income every year, you could be kicked out of the program or you could have your progress toward forgiveness reset.
 Furthermore, if you pay a few months of student loan bills in advance (“paid ahead status”), then the months you don’t submit payments—even though you don’t have a bill—may not qualify toward your goal, and your progress may be reset.